xdy/xdy-pf2e-workbench/docs/housepatcher.md

 your world.
 You *did* take a backup, right?

 The name and reason fields are optional and are not read by the patcher, they exist so you can document what the uuid points to.
 (Actually, you can enter whatever fields you want other than "action", "uuid" and "data".
-Schema?
+Schemas?
 Bah.
 We don't need no stinking schemas...)

 The array must start with a json that unlocks the compendium, then any number of jsons that update or delete entries, and finally a json that locks the compendium.